Home > On PM Motor > “King of Magnets” —Neodymium Iron Boron(NdFeB)

 Share to:

 The Neodymium magnet, also referred to as the NdFeB magnet, is a tetragonal crystal system composed of neodymium, iron, and boron (Nd2Fe14B).
 It was first discovered in 1982 by Mr. Sagawa of Sumitomo Special Metals.
-The magnetic energy product (BHmax) of this magnet surpasses that of samarium cobalt magnets.
-At the time of its discovery, it held the record for the highest BHmax in the world.
-Subsequently, Sumitomo Special Metals successfully developed the powder metallurgy process for producing NdFeB magnets.
-General motors later achieved success in developing the melt-spinning process, which enabled mass production of NdFeB magnets.
+This magnet has a magnetic energy product, or BHmax, larger than that of the samarium cobalt magnets.
+For many years after its discovery, it had the highest BHmax rating in the world.
+Further to that, Sumitomo Special Metals developed the process of producing NdFeB magnets using the powder metallurgy process.
+Then came General Motors success in developing the melt-spinning process which could mass-produce NdFeB magnets.

-The U.S. Department of Energy (DOE) has recognized the necessity of seeking alternatives to rare earth metals in permanent magnet technology and has allocated funding for research in this area.
-The Rare Earth Alternatives in Critical Technologies (REACT) program, sponsored by the Advanced Research Projects Agency for Energy (ARPA-E), was established to develop substitute materials.
-In 2011, ARPA-E granted $31.6 million in funding for the Rare Earth Alternatives program.
+The DOE has realized the requirement to find substitutes for permanent magnet technology’s rare earth metals and assigned funding for the required research.
+The Rare Earth Alternatives in Critical Technologies or REACT program, under the Advanced Research Projects Agency for Energy or ARPA-E, was specially devised to discover substitute material replacements.
+ARPA-E funded $31.6 million in 2011 for the Rare Earth Alternatives program.

-Given its role in permanent magnets for wind turbines, it has been suggested that neodymium will be a primary target in geopolitical competition in a renewable energy-based world.
-However, this perspective has been criticized for overlooking the fact that most wind turbines do not utilize permanent magnets and for underestimating the influence of economic incentives on production expansion.
+Given the role that neodymium plays in permanent magnets for wind turbines, neodymium has been advanced as a prime target for geopolitical competition in a renewable energy world.
+This perspective has been criticized for overlooking the fact that most wind turbines do not use permanent magnets and for underestimating the influence of economic incentives on production expansion.

-Due to its exceptional magnetic properties and cost-effectiveness, NdFeB permanent magnet material has rapidly emerged as the predominant player in the rare earth permanent magnet market since its inception.
-Its output value accounts for 90% of the global rare earth permanent magnet material output value.
-Furthermore, with ongoing enhancements in the preparation process and production technology, its performance continues to improve, and its application fields are gradually expanding.
-Therefore, the extent of NdFeB permanent magnet material applications serves as an indicator of modernization levels.
-NdFeB permanent magnet material remains a burgeoning sector in the rare earth material industry.
+NdFeB permanent magnetic material, with its superior magnetic properties and lower cost, has rapidly become an absolute leader in the rare earth permanent magnet market since its discovery.
+It contributes 90% of the output value of rare earth permanent magnet materials in the world.
+In addition, with continuous improvement in the preparation process and production technology, its performance has been constantly improved, and its application fields are being expanded step by step.
+Therefore, the application extent of NdFeB permanent magnet material marks the level of modernization.
+NdFeB permanent magnet material has always been an up-and-coming sector in the rare earth material industry.

-Permanent magnetic material is a functional material that is magnetized to saturation under the action of an external magnetic field and retains its magnetic properties after the external magnetic field is removed.
-It is also known as hard magnetic material.
-As early as the Warring States period in China, the invention of “Sinan” (the prototype of the compass) is to use the role of the magnet guide to identify the direction.
+Permanent magnetic material is a functional material that can be magnetized to saturation under the action of an external magnetic field and retains its magnetic performance after the external magnetic field has been removed.
+It can also be called hard magnetic material.
+As early as during the Warring States period in China, the invention of “Sinan” (the prototype of a compass) was to utilize the role of the magnet to guide and identify the direction.

-Although mankind has known about magnetic materials for more than 2,000 years, man-made permanent magnets began with the invention of magnetized steel needles in China in the tenth century.
+Although mankind has known about magnetic materials for over 2,000 years, man-made permanent magnets began with the invention of magnetized steel needles in China in the tenth century.
 Significant progress in the development and application of magnetic materials began in the late nineteenth and early twentieth centuries.
-At the beginning of the twentieth century, people mainly use tungsten steel, carbon steel, chromium steel and cobalt steel as permanent magnet materials.
-At the end of the 1930s, Alnico permanent magnetic materials were successfully developed, and then permanent magnetic materials began to be applied on a large scale.
+People mainly used tungsten steel, carbon steel, chromium steel, and cobalt steel as permanent magnet materials at the beginning of the twentieth century.
+At the end of the 1930s, Alnico permanent magnetic materials were successfully developed,d and then permanent magnetic materials began to be applied on a large scale.
 In the 1950s, barium ferrite appeared.
-The cost of permanent magnets was lowered, and at the same time, the range of applications of permanent magnet materials was broadened to high frequency.
-In the sixties, rare earth cobalt permanent magnets were successfully developed.
-The application of permanent magnets entered a new era.
-In 1967, the University of Dayton in the United States successfully made SmCo5 permanent magnets, which marked the arrival of the rare earth permanent magnet era.
-So far, rare earth permanent magnet materials have been developed from the first generation of 1:5 type SmCo5, the second generation of precipitation hardening type Sm2Co17, to the third generation of Nd-Fe-B permanent magnet materials.
+The cost of permanent magnets was reduced and, at the same time, the range of uses of permanent magnet materials expanded to high frequency.
+Rare earth cobalt permanent magnets were successfully developed in the sixties; permanent magnet applications entered a new era.
+In 1967, the United States University of Dayton successfully prepared SmCo5 permanent magnetic steel, which marked the arrival of the era for rare earth permanent magnets.
+Rare earth permanent magnetic materials so far have been developed from the first generation of 1:5 type SmCo5, the second generation of precipitation hardening type Sm2Co17, to the third generation Nd-Fe-B permanent magnetic material.

 Introduction of NdFeB

-NdFeB is a rare earth permanent magnetic compound composed of the rare earth metal neodymium, the metal element iron, the non-metallic element boron and a small amount of added elements such as praseodymium, dysprosium, niobium, aluminum, gallium, copper and other elements.
-NdFeB permanent magnets have excellent magnetic properties, light weight and low price, and a wide range of applications.
-It is known as the “king of magnets” and is by far the most cost-effective magnet material.
+NdFeB is a rare earth permanent magnetic compound, its elements include the rare earth metal of neodymium, the metal element of iron, the non-metal element of boron, an added amount of the element praseodymium, dysprosium, niobium, aluminum, gallium, copper, and others.
+NdFeB permanent magnetic materials boast superior magnetic properties and are light in weight, fairly cheap, and thus find wide applications in various fields.
+It is also called “king of magnets” and up to now, the cheapest magnet material.

 Wind Power/Water Power

-NdFeB powerful magnets have large magnetocrystalline anisotropy field and high intensity magnetic polarization.
+NdFeB powerful magnets have a big magnetocrystalline anisotropy field and high intensity magnetic polarization.
 Its theoretical magnetic energy product is 64MGOe.
-Its magnetic property is more than 100 times higher than that of the magnet steel used by people in the 19th century.
-It is 10 times higher than usual ferrite and alnico.
-Its coercivity and energy density is very high, greatly reducing the size of magnetic material parts.
-This also promotes the miniaturization, lightweight, thinning and high efficiency of equipment such as instrumentation, electro-acoustic motors, computers and cell phones.
-These characteristics improve the performance of products, and promote the generation of certain special devices.
-NdFeB has good mechanical properties and is easy to be cut and processed.
-Its preparation technology is relatively mature, the Curie temperature of this magnet is about 580K, the use of temperature up to 150 degrees Celcius.
+Its magnetic property is over 100 times the magnet steel that people used in the 19th century and 10 times than usual ferrite and alnico.
+With the properties of super-high coercivity and super-high energy density, the dimensions of magnetic material components decrease substantially.
+This again promotes miniaturization, lightweight, thinning, and high efficiency of instrumentation, electro-acoustic motors, computers, cellular phones, etc. Because of these merits, a lot of improvements or performances for products would be promoted to make some particular special devices appear.
+NdFeB has fine mechanical characteristics and is readily cut or machined with processing easily.
+Preparation technology is comparatively mature, the Curie temperature of this magnet is about 580K, and it can serve at as high temperatures as up to 150 degrees Celsius.

-NdFeB does not contain strategic elements Co and Ni, and is rich in raw materials.
-Its high cost-effectiveness makes it since 1983 NdFeB was introduced, to 2006, the output soared to 55,540 tons.
-By 2015, it surged even more to around 130,000 tons.
-Sintered NdFeB permanent magnetic materials have excellent magnetic properties.
-They are widely used in electronics, electric machinery, medical equipment, toys, packaging, hardware machinery, aerospace and aviation.
+NdFeB does not include strategic elements Co and Ni.
+The raw materials of the product are also abundant.
+The high-cost performance makes such a big sales volume: since the appearance of NdFeB in 1983, up to 2006, the output increased to 55,540 tons, and surged even more in 2015 to around 130,000 tons.
+Sintered NdFeB permanent magnetic materials have excellent magnetic properties and are widely used in electronic equipment, electric machinery, medical treatment, toys, packaging, hardware machinery, aerospace, and aviation.

 RELATED PRODUCT